thescalaguy/blog/source/_posts/The-Machine-Learning-Notebook-Bivariate-Linear-Regression.md

 ## Interpreting the Results

-Our calculations gave us the results that $\hat{\beta_1} = 9.6969$ and $\hat{\beta_2} = 0.630$.
-Having a slope ($\hat{\beta_2}$) of $0.630$ means that for every unit increase in income, there's an increase of $0.630$ in expenditure.
-The intercept $\hat{\beta_2}$ is where the regression line meets the Y axis.
+Our calculations gave us the results that $\hat{\beta}_1 = 9.6969$ and $\hat{\beta}_2 = 0.630$.
+Having a slope ($\hat{\beta}_2$) of $0.630$ means that for every unit increase in income, there's an increase of $0.630$ in expenditure.
+The intercept $\hat{\beta}_1$ is where the regression line meets the Y axis.
 This means that even without any income, a persion would have an expenditure of $9.6969$.
 In a lot of cases, however, the intercept term doesn't really matter as much as the slope and how to interpret the intercept depends upon what the Y axis represents.

 ## Conclusion

 That's it for this post on bivariate linear regression.
-We saw how to calculate $\hat{\beta_1}$ and $\hat{\beta_2}$ and worked on a sample problem.
+We saw how to calculate $\hat{\beta}_1$ and $\hat{\beta}_2$ and worked on a sample problem.
 We also saw how to interpret the result of the calculations.
 In the coming post we'll look at how to assess whether the regression line is a good fit.

 <hr>

-[1] It's important to not confuse the stochastic error term $u_i$ with the residual $\hat{u_i}$.
+[1] It's important to not confuse the stochastic error term $u_i$ with the residual $\hat{u}_i$.
 The stochastic error term represents the inherent variability of data whereas the residual represents the difference between the predicted and actual values of $Y_i$.